aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/retrieve-outline-codes/_index.md

 - **Integration:** Sync outline codes with ERP, PPM, or BI tools.
 - **Customization:** Apply business rules based on code values (e.g., cost allocation).
 - **Cross‑platform:** Works on Windows, Linux, and macOS, independent of Microsoft Project UI.

+## How to read MPP files for outline codes?
+Reading an MPP (Microsoft Project) file is the first step toward extracting outline codes.
+Aspose.Tasks abstracts the file format, so you don’t need to parse the binary structure yourself.
+The `Project` class handles the heavy lifting, letting you focus on the data you actually need.

+## Custom fields in MS Project
+Outline codes are a type of **custom fields** in MS Project.
+While standard fields cover dates, durations, and resources, custom fields let you store organization‑specific information.
+Accessing them through Aspose.Tasks gives you the same flexibility programmatically.

 ## Prerequisites
 Before we begin, ensure you have the following prerequisites set up: